Travelers Have Been Embracing This Weird Trend That Has Us Scratching Our Heads

 Fortune spoke with Gin Lalli, psychotherapist and author, who warned that "instead of making passengers feel zen, the lack of stimuli, hydration, and nutrition can have the opposite effect and cause heightened stress levels, dizziness, negative thought patterns, and anxiety."
 In addition to this, sleep deprivation, especially on a redeye flight, will be detrimental to maintaining your circadian rhythm.
 This will affect not just your sleeping patterns, but your overall wellness due to hormone disruption.
 It will also be harder to recover from jet lag, continuing to negatively impact you long after deplaning.

-Finally, while there is a disturbing reason you may want to avoid drinking coffee and tea on airplanes, that doesn't mean you should deprive yourself of water, which could increase your risk of blood clots.
+Finally, while you may want to avoid drinking coffee and tea on airplanes, that doesn't mean you should deprive yourself of water, which could increase your risk of blood clots.
 "The whole thing about the risk of long-haul flying is that you're at risk of dehydration," Dr. Gill Jenkins, who works as a medical escort in air ambulances, told the BBC.
 "If you're not moving you're at risk of deep vein thrombosis, which is compounded by dehydration."
-All in all, while taking a small mental reset is fine, the rawdogging trend has the potential to be problematic at best, and dangerous at worst.
+All in all, while taking a small mental reset is fine, the rawdogging trend has the potential to be problematic, even dangerous.